StollerSystem/OrderTracker/README.md

 * 6 Create an instance of a Order class object.

-* 7 Get the title to the Order object.
+* 7 Get the description of the Order object.

-* 8 Set the title of an Order object.
+* 8 Set the description of an Order object.

 * 9 Order obejcts will be stored in a list and accessed with a "GetAll" function.